jonkeegan/behind-this-website/README.md

 - [ ] 📣 Is the messaging different across platforms?
 - [ ] 📇 Do they have completely distinct account names across social media platforms or are they more-or-less the same?
   - Note: just because you find the same account name across platforms doesn’t necessarily mean they belong to the same person!
+- [ ] 🔎 Use tools like [sherlock](https://github.com/sherlock-project/sherlock) and [Blackbird](https://github.com/p1ngul1n0/blackbird) that will scan multiple platforms to see if the same handle appears elsewhere — you’ll still have to confirm that it’s the same user and not just the same handle.

 ##### Facebook